stevenlriv/homebase-platform/README.md

     - Fix "Submit Listing" form cache system and why all of it is not working
     - Canonical url for find-a-homebase.php searchs
     - picture sorting and ordering jquery
-    - Hide php errors on the .htaccess
     - Contact form: if user is logged in add their email & name and lock those inputs to view only
    ========
     - Create the part where you can add self-checkin data
     --- Postal Address
     --- Include images feauture for self-checkin
-    - Improve the cities table with a country table that is connected to that city
-    - Only show the cities available once the person choose the country
-    --- Files that might need to be updated "submit-property-login.php", "find-a-homebase.php", "listing-search.php"
     - Rent by the room
     - JQUERY FORM VALIDATION STRUCTURE: "my-profile", "submit-listings"
     ========